azhe1874/Comp2090_grp10/README.md

 # OOP Real-Life Problem Solver

 ## Group Members
-- Name (Leader) - Matric/Student ID
+- Name (Leader) - Rachel
-- Name - Matric/Student ID
+- Name - Aron
-- Name - Matric/Student ID
+- Name - Haruka

 ## Project Overview
 This repository contains our group project for the Object-Oriented Programming course.
 We are solving the problem of **[Briefly state the real-life problem, e.g., managing a small library's inventory, a simple banking system, a student course registration system]**.